KStateOnline - Selton Miguel has shined as a senior

 With all this being said, Miguel has a real shot at playing in the coveted Nike Hoop Summit game that takes place in April.
 This yearly game puts the best high school players from around the globe against each other in a USA vs World match-up.
 The USA team has been assembled already, but with Selton being from Angola, Africa he could be chosen to go up against the Americans.

-Coach Gibbons doesn't think it should be much of a question when talking about whether Miguel should be considered for a spot on the World team.
+Coach Gillion doesn't think it should be much of a question when talking about whether Miguel should be considered for a spot on the World team.

 Get Your Nike Hoop Summit Tickets Now!!! 🎟 USA vs World April 10th @ Moda Center 🏀 Witness the greatest High School Basketball Players in the World 👀👑 pic.twitter.com/PPBxErPBAA— Nike Hoop Summit (@nikehoopsummit) February 7, 2020